Open-Systems-Pharmacology/docs/part-5/requalification.md

     * "**Output**": path of the simulated output curve of interest.
 This must be the path **internally used by PK-Sim** (without the leading simulation name)

+      {% hint style="tip" %}
-      TIP: if you are not sure how such a path is defined:
+      If you are not sure how such a path is defined:

       1. Open project in PK-Sim